-The Stephan Center is a service organization dedicated to those journeying through life losses.
-It provides education and resources to professionals and laypersons as support and understanding is given to those seeking peace and acceptance in their lives.
+Mission statement: The Stephan Center is a service organization dedicated to those journeying through life transitions.
+We are committed to providing educational programs, information, and resources to professionals and lay persons as they offer support and understanding to those seeking peace and acceptance in their lives.

 We all experience a variety of life losses which include separation from important people, places, items or events unique in our life.
 Our website is designed to help you with loss.